 Before refilling your bean bag, you must choose which type of filler you are going to use.
 Following are a few beanbag filler alternatives to consider:

-- All-natural fillers – It is entirely possible to fill beanbags with all-natural fillers that harken back to the days of yore, such as dried beans, rice and buckwheat husks.
-However, beans and rice are very expensive in the quantities required to fill a bean bag, and they will make it extremely heavy.
-While buckwheat hulls are much lighter, they tend to have sharp edges and are not very comfortable.
+- All-natural fillers – It is entirely possible to fill beanbags with all-natural fillers.
+Some harken back to the days of yore, such as dried beans, rice and buckwheat husks.
+However, beans and rice are very expensive in the quantities required to fill a bean bag.
+And they will make it extremely heavy.
+Buckwheat hulls are much lighter.
+But they tend to have sharp edges and are not very comfortable.

 - Recycled EPS pellets – Recycled EPS pellets are touted as an eco-friendly alternative to virgin EPS beads.
 But they suffer from a startlingly short lifespan, and you end up having to replace them twice or three times as often.